For study exchange

 The Go Abroad Tutor is your point of contact for all academic matters relating to studying abroad.

-Every subject has a dedicated Go Abroad Tutor for exchange and for some subjects there are multiple Go Abroad Tutors, who you speak to will depend on the exchange programme you apply for.
+Every subject has a dedicated Go Abroad Tutor for exchange and for some subjects there are multiple Go Abroad Tutors.
+Who you speak to will depend on your degree programme and/or other factors, such as location or type of mobility.
 If you are studying on a joint degree you will have two Go Abroad Tutors, one for each subject.

 As part of the online application you will need to upload two documents: